 Anxiety & Panic

-Woman Having Panic Attack Anxiety and stress share many of the same physical, mental and emotional symptoms: muscle tension, agitation, excessive worrying, restlessness, trouble sleeping , upset stomach, etc. However, the causes are different - and knowing which one you are suffering from - can help you find relief faster.
+Woman Having Panic Attack Anxiety and stress share many of the same physical, mental and emotional symptoms, such as muscle tension, restlessness, excessive worrying, trouble sleeping and an upset stomach.
+However, the causes are different and knowing which one you are suffering from can help you find peace faster.

-Stress is your body's response to external pressure (a tight work deadline, an argument with a friend, a job interview, etc.) which usually disappears after the stressful situation is over.
+Stress is your body's response to external pressures (e.g., a looming work deadline, an argument with a friend, a job interview) that goes away once the stressful situation is over.

-Anxiety, on the other hand, is an internal reaction to stress; a persistent feeling of apprehension, dread, worry or unease that won't go away, even after the stressful situation has passed.
+Anxiety, on the other hand, is an internal response to stress; (e.g., persistent feelings of apprehension, fear, worry) that won't go away, even after the stressful situation has passed.

 For most people, stress and anxiety come and go.
-But constant or overwhelming stress and anxiety can escalate into panic or a panic attack - a sudden, intense fear or terror that reaches a peak within minutes.
-Untreated anxiety can also develop into other serious disorders such as
+However, ongoing or overwhelming stress or anxiety can escalate into panic or panic attacks - sudden, intense fears or terrors that reach a peak within minutes.
+Untreated, anxiety can also develop into other serious disorders such as

 • GAD (generalized anxiety disorder)